 Public opinion and media debates around Charles Barkley—discover key moments of controversy.

-In 1990, Charles Barkley had a fight with Detroit Pistons center Bill Laimbeer, resulting in a record $162,500 fine.
+In 1990, Charles Barkley was involved in a fight with Detroit Pistons center Bill Laimbeer, resulting in a $162,500 fine.

-In March 1991, Charles Barkley spat on a young girl while attempting to spit at a heckler, causing national controversy.
+In March 1991, Charles Barkley spat on a young girl while attempting to spit at a heckler, stirring national controversy.

-On March 26, 1991, during a game versus the New Jersey Nets, Charles Barkley attempted to spit on a heckler but accidentally hit a young girl, resulting in a suspension and fine.
+On March 26, 1991, during a game versus the New Jersey Nets, Charles Barkley attempted to spit on a heckler, but hit a young girl, resulting in suspension and a fine.

 In 1993, Charles Barkley declared that sports figures should not be considered role models, stirring national controversy.

-In 1993, Charles Barkley's argument that athletes should not be role models prompted national news when he wrote the text for his "I am not a role model" Nike commercial.
+In 1993, Charles Barkley's argument that athletes should not be considered role models prompted national news when he wrote the text for his "I am not a role model" Nike commercial, sparking debate and commentary from figures like Dan Quayle.

-On November 10, 1999, Charles Barkley, along with Shaquille O'Neal, was ejected from a game against the Los Angeles Lakers after a physical altercation.
+On November 10, 1999, Charles Barkley was ejected from a game against the Los Angeles Lakers along with Shaquille O'Neal after O'Neal shoved Barkley, who then threw the ball at O'Neal.

-In a 2007 interview, Charles Barkley revealed he had lost approximately $10 million through gambling, including $2.5 million in a six-hour period playing blackjack.
-He claimed that he can afford his gambling habit.
+In a 2007 interview with ESPN's Trey Wingo, Charles Barkley revealed that he had lost approximately $10 million through gambling and admitted to losing $2.5 million in a six-hour period while playing blackjack.

-On December 31, 2008, Charles Barkley was arrested in Scottsdale, Arizona for drunk driving after being pulled over for running a stop sign.
-He failed field sobriety tests and had a blood-alcohol level nearly twice the legal limit.
-Barkley later pleaded guilty to DUI-related charges.
+On December 31, 2008, Charles Barkley was arrested in Scottsdale, Arizona, for drunk driving after being pulled over for running a stop sign.
+He failed field sobriety tests, refused a breath test but had a blood test, and was later charged with DUI-related counts and running a red light.
+His blood-alcohol level was nearly twice the legal limit in Arizona.
+He was cooperative during the arrest.

-In 2010, Charles Barkley admitted that he asked for and received money from sports agents during his career at Auburn, stating he paid it all back after signing his first NBA contract.
+In 2010, Charles Barkley admitted that he asked for and received money from sports agents during his college career at Auburn.

 In 2013, Charles Barkley expressed his agreement with the acquittal of George Zimmerman in the Trayvon Martin shooting.